Times of Services

 The Wedding Ceremony

 You are invited to plan your wedding ceremony with the priest.
 You may choose the Scripture Readings, compile the Intercessions and select the hymns and music for your ceremony.
 The priest will help you to do this.

 Order of Service

 You do not have to go to the expense of producing an Order of Service.
 However, if you require one, the priest will be very happy to advise and help with compiling it.
 Here is an example of an Outline-of-The-Order-of-Matrimony-Without-Mass

-The Catholic Church requires that music during the wedding ceremony should express the faith of the Church and be appropriate to the celebration.
+The Catholic Church requires that music during the wedding ceremony should express the faith of the Church about marriage and be appropriate to the celebration.
 You are welcome to choose the music and hymns for your ceremony but we recommend that you do so in consultation with our resident Organist who will be very happy to discuss your music requirements.

 The playing of pre-recorded music for weddings is not allowed – the only music permitted in the church is ‘live’ music which, as stated above, should express the faith of the Church and be appropriate to the celebration.